 Application should have facility to register the user from mobile device itself, this can be done first time at launch of the application.
 If user not willing to register it will be redirected to home page.
 But whenever application open, it will prompt again for registration. it will repeat until registration process completed.
 However, this is an optional step for the user and user will be informed with advantages of registration.
+The download link can be shared over social media through a link (Tell a Friend) available in the “About the Apps” sub item which can be initiated from the context menu.